 In July 2020, Nikon Corporation issued a recall for its Nikon F6 film camera after finding that units sold on or after July 22, 2019, contained dibutyl phthalate (DBP), which is an endocrine disruptor prohibited by the European Union (EU) Restriction of Hazardous Substances (RoHS) Directive.

 In production since 2004, the once best-selling camera has become more of a niche product in recent years, and the recall affects a little over 150 cameras that had been sold past the date that the DBP restriction came into effect.
-The case represents one of the few times a household name has been publicly announced as running afoul of the RoHS Directive, but that is not to suggest that RoHS enforcement is a rarity.
+The case represents one of the few times a household name has been publicly announced as running afoul of RoHS compliance, but that is not to suggest that RoHS enforcement is a rarity.

 The Quiet Enforcement of the RoHS Directive